ahmedhamedaly/Key-Logger-Injector/README.md

 Please make sure to update tests as appropriate.

+## Roadmap

+See the [open issues](https://github.com/ahmedhamedaly/Key-Logger-Injector/issues) for a list of proposed features (and known issues).

 ## License
 Distributed under the [MIT](https://github.com/ahmedhamedaly/Key-Logger-Injector/blob/master/LICENSE) License.
 See `LICENSE` for more information.